Wonderful Coconut Recipes

 - 2 egg whites

-Then boil for 5 to 10 minutes, stirring often, until the syrup has thickened and will form itself into a thread about 2 inches long when poured from a spoon back into the pan.
+Then, boil for 5 to 10 minutes, stirring often until the syrup has thickened, and it will form itself into a thread about 2 inches long when poured from a spoon back into the pan.

 Beat the egg whites in a large bowl with a mixer at high speed until they are bright white and fluffy.

 While beating at high speed, slowly pour the cooked syrup into the egg whites to blend them into a fluffy-white icing.
 4 to 5 minutes.

 To ice the cake, place one cake layer, top side down, on a cake stand or serving plate.